 6.19.3.3.2 UE Number Local Quota Enforcement

-To enforce UE number local quota, the QEF is supported by AMF, the QCF is supported by master AMF or NSSF or OAM.
-If the QCF is supported by the master AMF, the information of the master AMF is preconfigured in the AMF.
+To enforce UE number local quota, the QEF is supported by AMF, the QCF is supported by primary AMF or NSSF or OAM.
+If the QCF is supported by the primary AMF, the information of the primary AMF is preconfigured in the AMF.

 When AMF decides to update the Allowed NSSAI of the UE which leads to increase/ decrease the UE number of the S-NSSAI by one, the AMF triggers the procedure in clause 6.19.3.3.1.